top of page

 Selibatè hit with a sharper kick.
 The chorus felt sticky and loud in the room.
 The rhythm section kept it punchy, which helped the floor lean in.

 Moun Dous softened the room in a good way.
 The tempo eased, and the vocals took the front seat.
 Couples drew closer near the side wall.
-It felt like a reset, not a drop.
-Smart choice near the end of the set.
+It felt like a reset, not a drop—a smart choice near the end of the set.

 New York rewards intent, not guesswork.
 The music can be tight, yet the room stays cool if people do not feel seen or invited.
 That was the tension last night.
 The band played well, but the response stayed light, and the missing link was clear.
 Promotion and local touchpoints fell short, so the floor never hit that shared lift.